OctopusDeploy/step-package-template/README.md

 1. Click the "Use this template" button above to create a new GitHub repository using this template.
 2. Clone the repository to your machine.
 3. Use the steps listed in the [Building the step package](#building-the-step-package) section below to build and deploy the step package locally.
 4. Follow the instructions in the [Releasing the step package](#releasing-the-step-package) section below to build and release the step package via GitHub Actions.
 5. Update `renovate-config.js` to point to your newly created repository.
 See [Dependency Management](#dependency-management) for more information.

+> Note: Please review the names of the packages in your repository before publishing to ensure they are named appropriately.

 ## Project structure